alanthssss/alanthssss/README.md

 Github Recommendation:

-- 🔭 I’m currently working on Bobfintech as a DevOps Architect
+- 🔭 I’m currently working on DevOps
 - 🌱 I’m currently learning Cloud-Edge Computing
 - 👯 I’m looking to collaborate on Cloud Native
 - 🤔 I’m looking for help with Open Source
-- 💬 Ask me about DevOps
+- 💬 Ask me about DevOps, CLoud Native, OOP
 - 📫 How to reach me: alanthssss@gmail.com
-- 😄 Pronouns: Growth, DevOps, Cloud Native, CLoud-Edge Computing
+- 😄 Pronouns: Growth, Lean IT, Agile
-- ⚡ Fun fact: Python, JavaScript Full Stack, Golang, Rust, C/C++
+- ⚡ Fun fact: OOP, DevOps, Cloud Native, CLoud-Edge Computing, IoT

-Actually here is a guy who:
+Actually here is a guy who also:

 - 🎸 Familiar with common technology stack software development lifecycle
 - 🥁 Long-term in-depth study of the operating system, Linux operation and maintenance, software architecture and other basic knowledge